COPYRIGHT, PLEASE NOTE

 CAMERA

 The Main camera is a "new" Apogee Alta U9000M with Apogee Filter wheel.
 It's a second hand camera originally used for the microscopic work and it looks like a bran new, There wasn't any mechanical shutter but I moved a shutter from my old Apogee Alta U16 to this new camera.
-(My old camera died to old age)
+(My old camera died to an old age)

 INSTRUMENT ROTATOR

-At first time I have added an instrument rotator to the imaging path.
-I haven't use any rotator earlier since there is always some flexure.
 The Wanderer Astro Rotator Pro has absolute zero flexure by the manufacture.
-I was skeptical to this since if it moves, it will flex.
-It turned out, that there is a patented system based on neodymium magnets around the light path holding everything tightly together even when rotator moves.
-After measuring carefully everything with the CCD-inspector software from test exposures under the starfield I can say, it really has no flexures at all.
-It's only 18 mm thick and fit to my limited back focus nicely.
-It can handle flawlessly all the heavy load I have placed behind the rotator.
+I was very skeptical to this since if it moves, it will flex.
+It turned out, that there is a patented system based on neodymium magnets around the light path holding everything tightly together when rotator moves.

 ACTIVE OPTIC UNIT